-ISPOR will provide the following for each session type:
+ISPOR will provide the following for each session type.
+Please note that specific AV equipment is subject to change.

 - PC Laptop with applicable cords

 - (1) Projector and screen(s) suitable for session room size

 - Table microphones and sound system for amplification

 - Microphone to capture audience questions

 - (1) Slide advancer